mmsaki/mercado_libre_forecasting/README.md

-# Forecasting MercadoLibre using Prophet
+# Using Prophet for Forecasting MercadoLibre

 ## Table of Contents